graveja0/health-care-markets/README.md

     patients going to each hospital)

-4.  **Hospital HHI Based on Jointly Competitive Geographies**: This is an alternative method to construct hosptial-level HHIs that we develop here.
+4.  **Hospital HHI Based on Jointly Competitive Geographies**: This is an alternative method to construct hospital-level HHIs that we develop here.
 The method essentially boils down to identifying the total number of patients in geographies (e.g., ZIP codes) in which a given hospital “competes” with other hospitals.
 The HHI measure is